ekcasey/tw_ac_vagrant_workshop/README.md

   name: chef_solo
 ```

-We have specified that we will be using chef_solo as a provisioner (don't worry too much about this for now)
+We have specified that we will be using chef_solo as a provisioner (this means that we will not be needing a chef server)

 ```
 platforms: